dmaduabum/airbnb-analysis/README.md

 # Platform Competition with Heterogeneous Hosts

 ## Description
 Background descriptive statistics and plots for the paper "Platform Competition with Heterogeneous Hosts" that aims to estimate equilibrium in a platform economy: housing.
 This is still a work in progress.
+The data set looks at the boston host per quarter.
+It making it unique in that it has indidiual level level supply side data but aggregate level demand data per quate.

 ## Installation & Setup